COMPLAINTS HANDLING POLICY

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

 - If you remain dissatisfied at the end of our complaints process, you would then be at liberty to contact the Legal Ombudsman, provided you are an individual, a personal representative of a deceased person, a “micro-enterprise” (having fewer than 10 employees and annual turnover or assets not exceeding 2 million Euros), a charity or club/association with annual income of less than £1 million, or a trustee of a Trust with assets of less than £1 million.
-The Legal Ombudsman can investigate complaints up to 6 years from the date of the problem happening or within 3 years of when someone should have found out about the problem.
-However, if we send a final written response to your complaint within 8 weeks of receiving it, the time limit for you to refer the matter to the Legal Ombudsman would be 6 months from the date of that final response.

 If you would like more information about the Legal Ombudsman, their contact details are as follows:-